Angels rally in 9th to beat Blue Jays

-The runs came against Blue Jays closer Roberto Osuna (3-1), who came in to protect a 5-3 lead provided by a two-run home run from Miguel Montero in the sixth inning.

-Troy Scribner (1-0) allowed three hits and two runs in three innings to earn the win in his major league debut.
+Scribner (1-0) allowed a two-run homer to Blue Jays catcher Miguel Montero in the sixth inning that gave the Blue Jays a 5-3 lead, but continued through the eighth and watched his teammates rally against Blue Jays closer Roberto Osuna in the ninth.

+"Amazing," said the 26-year-old Scribner, who was called up from Triple-A Salt Lake for the game.
+"It was a ton of fun.
+I had a blast.
+It took a minute to get comfortable out there but after that I felt really good.
+When we went ahead I was like, 'Wow, this might be my win right here.'"

-Osuna took over in the ninth and allowed a one-out single to Kole Calhoun, hit Martin Maldonado with a pitch and gave up an RBI double to Ben Revere.
-Pinch runner Kaleb Cowart scored from third on a wild pitch to tie the game and Pennington's sacrifice fly put the Angels ahead.
+Osuna (3-1) allowed a one-out single to Kole Calhoun, hit Martin Maldonado with a pitch and gave up an RBI double to Ben Revere, a former Blue Jay.
+Pinch runner Kaleb Cowart scored from third on a wild pitch to tie the game and a sacrifice fly by Cliff Pennington, another former Blue Jay, put the Angels ahead.

+"We caught a little break on the ball that got by Montero," Angels manager Mike Scioscia said.
+"That helped set that inning up for the sac fly.
+There's not too many times you're going to get to Osuna and we were fortunate enough to do it this afternoon."

+"Osuna, it's one of those days you don't see that too often," Toronto manager John Gibbons said.
+"Got to move on.
+Chalk that one up.
+A couple of our old teammates hurt us today, Revere and then Penny at the end with sac fly.
+That's s an oddity; it happens."

-Bud Norris pitched the ninth for his 16th save of the season.
-He walked Montero to start the inning and his errant pickoff attempt with one out allowed pinch runner Rob Refsnyder to reach second.
+Bud Norris, who earned his 16th save of the season. walked Montero to start the ninth and his errant pickoff attempt with one out allowed pinch runner Rob Refsnyder to reach second.

 Blue Jays starter Francisco Liriano allowed five hits, one walk and three runs in six innings.
 The left-hander struck out four in what could be his final start with Toronto as the trade deadline looms on Monday.